convey-stack/convey-stack.github.io/_documentation/message-brokers.md

 }
 ```

 Note that registration method requires `TContext` generic parameter.
-Given type must implement `ICorrelationContext` interface provided by Convey and it's used for correlating set of messages that have been sent all across the application during single HTTP request.
+Given type must implement `ICorrelationContext` interface provided by Convey and it's used for correlating set of messages that have been sent all across the application during single a HTTP request.

 The above registration creates a unique connection to RabbitMQ and registers services required for publishing and subscribing the messages.